Protocol, Regulations and Customs for

 -

-The Order of St John – Queen Elizabeth II as Sovereign Head of the Order has authorised those classes of the Order worn on a medal bar, to be worn ahead of all other official medals on the LEFT chest.
+The Order of St John – King Charles III as Sovereign Head of the Order has authorised those classes of the Order worn on a medal bar, to be worn ahead of all other official medals on the LEFT chest.

 - Why the LEFT chest for Recipients? – contrary to popular belief the origin of wearing medals on the left chest has nothing to do with wearing them over the heart, as many seem to think.
 It stems from a very practical historical reason which has been adopted as the standard practice to the present day.
 When swords were worn they were worn predominantly positioned on the left side as most officers were right-handed and could draw their sword without interference.
 The swords were also heavy so a sash or belt was worn over the right shoulder to help support the weight, either with or without a belt.
 This would mean that if medals were worn on the right chest they would be covered by the sash or belt, could be knocked off by same or when drawing the sword.